top of page

 CUNYAC Sports: Soccer

-Art by Nafissatou Yattassaye By Nafissatou Yattassaye CUNYAC: Women’s Soccer Championship Game- CCNY vs John Jay At noon in Jamaica, Queens, York College hosted the 2025 CUNYAC championship game where CCNY faced an undefeated John Jay team.
-Yanique Newman, a Hall of Fame soccer player who once played at CCNY, leads a fairly young team filled with immense talent and key players to watch, such as freshman Sara Dos Santos and junior Larisa Hodzic.
-Ajani Clunie, once a former ass
+Art by Nafissatou Yattassaye Editor's Note: The Paper is not affiliated with CUNYAC.
+These reports are independent and meant to provide a recap of the games our reporter attends.
+By Nafissatou Yattassaye 2025 CUNYAC Soccer Champions CUNYAC: Women’s Soccer Championship Game- CCNY vs John Jay At noon in Jamaica, Queens, York College hosted the 2025 CUNYAC championship game where CCNY faced an undefeated John Jay team.
+Yanique Newman, a Hall of Fame soccer player who once playe

 CUNYAC Sports: Volleyball